runwayml/learn/docs/how-to/hosted-models.md

 ### GET `/v1/info`

 The GET `/v1/info` route provides metadata describing the inputs and outputs expected from a POST to `/query`.
-You can use this information at a human level to understand how to craft well-formed POST requests, or at a machine level to auto-generate UI/UX interfaces for your hosted models.
+You can use this information at a human level to understand how to craft well-formed POST requests, or at a machine level to auto-generate UI/UX interfaces for your Hosted Models.

 ```bash
 curl -H "Authorization: Bearer <token>" \